Perry-Chin/webapi-assignment1/README.md

 + **playlist.viewPlaylist(playlistName)**
     This function allows the user to view the songs in their playlist.

-+ **playlist.addSongsToPlaylist(songName, artist)**
++ **playlist.addSongsToPlaylist(playlistName, songName, artist)**
     This function allows the user to add a song to an existing playlist.
-The song name and artist parameters are case-sensitive.

-+ **playlist.removeSongsFromPlaylist(songName, artist)**
++ **playlist.removeSongsFromPlaylist(playlistName, songName, artist)**
     This function will remove a song from their playlist.
-The song name and artist parameters are case-sensitive.

 + **playlist.recommendSongs(playlistName)**
     This function provides users with song recommendations from the same genre as the songs in their playlist.